When you turn 18 years

 Finances

-When you have turned 18, you are responsible for your own finances.
+When you turn 18, you become responsible for your own finances.

-Read more about what type of financial support you can get from the Swedish Migration Agency
+Read more about what kind of financial support you can get from the Swedish Migration Agency

 Healthcare and dental care

-Child asylum seekers have the right to free dental care and healthcare.
-But an adult asylum seeker only has the right to acute healthcare and dental care and care that cannot be deferred.
-It is the staff at the hospital, health centre or dental clinic who assess whether you will be given care.
+Asylum-seeking children have the right to free dental care and healthcare.
+An adult asylum seeker, on the other hand, is only entitled to emergency medical and dental care and care that cannot wait.
+It is the staff at the hospital, health centre, or dental clinic that assesses whether you should receive care.

-Adult asylum seekers must pay for doctor’s consultations and medicines.
-Present your LMA card and you will be able to pay a lower price.
+Adult asylum seekers must pay for doctor’s appointments and medications.
+Show your LMA card and you will pay a lower price.

 Read more about healthcare for adult asylum seekers